joelberkeley/spidr/tutorials/GraphCompiler.md

         z <- pure y + pure y
         pure z * pure z
 ```
 Here, `y` and `z` will only be calculated once.
-This problem can happen more subtley when reusing values from another scope.
+This problem can occur more subtley when reusing values from another scope.
 For example, in
 ```idris
 expensive : Ref $ Tensor [] F64
 expensive = reduce @{Sum} [0] !(fill {shape = [100000]} 1.0)